Portfolio Guidelines (BFA and MFA)

 Portfolio Submission Format

-Portfolios must be submitted using our online system online portfolio submission.
+Portfolios must be submitted using our application's online portfolio submission.

-- Slideroom accepts MP3's, documents, images and video.
+- The application accepts MP3's, documents, images and video.
 You may scan or photograph your drawings to submit them digitally.

 - Submit individual images of individual works.
 Do not submit a pre-formatted portfolio.
 Do not submit composited images, PDF’s, and please make sure that the image fills the slide.
 Otherwise, we will not be able to view the work.

-- Enter any captions, descriptions, or titles of your work in the field provided by SlideRoom.
+- Enter any captions, descriptions, or titles of your work in the fields provided under "edit details" of the portfolio upload.
 Do not add captions, descriptions, titles or other extraneous text within the area where you upload your image.

 - Once your portfolio is uploaded, it can be viewed and rearranged until the final submission is made.
 No changes can be made following the final submission of your portfolio.
-There is a fee for each portfolio submission you make through the online system.
 Be sure to submit your portfolio to the correct degree level and program.

-- If you experience technical difficulties while uploading your portfolio, you may send an e-mail to firstname.lastname@example.org for technical assistance.
+If you experience technical difficulties while uploading your portfolio, you may send an email to the Review Coordinator, Patrick Schmid, at firstname.lastname@example.org.